 AI can also use machine learning algorithms to predict what customers want based on their preferences, visited content and the choices they have made in the past.
 In addition, AI can suggest the most suitable response or next best action to agents while they are interacting with a customer.
 It can also respond independently from the agent with real-time offers of FAQs or links to a knowledgebase.
 In addition, AI and predictive analytics can indicate a customer’s likelihood of canceling a service or purchasing a product.

 See our 3-minute video to learn how a major consumer services provider improved right-party-contacts by 267% using predictive analytics featuring AI.

 In the coming years, over 70% of companies are predicted to be utilizing at least one form of AI.
 With the massive amount of data generated from call transcripts, chats, email, messaging and social media, it makes good sense.
 AI is already pushing the boundaries of customer service by creating extraordinary and personalized customer experiences at every interaction.
-Those companies that want to stay ahead of the competition in the future should start to leverage AI in customer care now.
+Those companies that want to stay ahead of the competition in the future should start to leverage Artificial Intelligence in customer service now.